Legally Reviewed By: Robert M. Knowles

 Inspect Playground Equipment

 Before you allow your children to play on a playground in your yard or neighborhood, inspect for any potential injury risks.
+It is also important to use safety straps to secure children in strollers and other equipment to prevent injuries.
 Playgrounds can fall into a state of disrepair if they are not properly maintained.
 Playground equipment may come apart, collapse or break.
 There may be exposed nails or screws that could cause lacerations.
 In addition, some playground structures have been recalled due to product defects.
 You should not allow your children to play on a playground that exhibits any potential injury risks.

 Prepare Your Child for Outdoor Activities

 Depending on the outdoor activity that your child will be engaging in, he or she may need special safety gear or equipment.
-If your child likes to ride on a bicycle, roller skates or skateboard, equip him or her with a properly fitting helmet and pads.
+When traveling to these activities, it is crucial to use a child safety seat and ensure proper child safety seat installation.
+This not only protects your child but also sets a good example for community safety.
+If your child likes to ride on a bicycle, roller skates, or skateboard, equip him or her with a properly fitting helmet and pads.
 Your child should also wear appropriate footwear for the desired activity, such as closed-toed shoes for running or riding a bike.

-Protect your child from the sun during outdoor activities with sunscreen, a hat, long clothes and proper hydration.
+Protect your child from the sun during outdoor activities with sunscreen, a hat, long clothes, and proper hydration.
 If biting insects are a problem, use a child-safe bug repellent.
 Teach your child emergency preparedness tips in common outdoor accident scenarios, such as how to call for help using a cell phone or walkie-talkie.
-Take your child to swimming lessons before allowing any water activities so he or she knows what to do in a water emergency.
+Take your child to swimming lessons before allowing him or her to do any water activities so he or she knows what to do in a water emergency.

 Teach Children Traffic Safety Tips

 Traffic safety is critical for children who are playing outdoors.
+Correctly using a child’s car seat is essential to prevent injuries during vehicle travel.
 Pedestrian collisions involving children result in thousands of serious injuries and deaths each year.
 Teach your children never to play near a street or railroad tracks.
 If a toy or ball rolls into a street or driveway, tell your child to go to an adult for assistance.

 If a child has to cross a road to get to a playground or outdoor play area, accompany him or her.
 Teach your child to look both ways before crossing and only to cross at a crosswalk.
 Children should be especially careful around parked cars, as oncoming vehicles may not be able to see them.
 Children should never dart out from between parked cars into a roadway.